"You could parachute him into an island full of cannibals and come back in five years and he'd be the king."

 No warning.
 No negotiation.
 The statement read: "The board no longer has confidence in his ability to continue leading OpenAI."

 His initial response, that evening: "I loved my time at OpenAI.
-It was transformative for me personally, and hopefully the world a little bit."
+It changed everything for me personally, and hopefully the world a little bit."

 Then, a few hours later, something more revealing: